YIZHE12/Time_series_classification/README.md

 # ML and DL help robots to navigate

 ## Background
-he goal of this project is to apply machine learning and deep learning methods to predict the surface typo that a robot is on based on time series data recorded by the robot's Inertial Measurement Units (IMU sensors).
+The goal of this project is to apply machine learning and deep learning methods to predict the surface typo that a robot is on based on time series data recorded by the robot's Inertial Measurement Units (IMU sensors).

 ## Data
 Data can be downloaded in https://www.kaggle.com/c/career-con-2019/data.